Absorption and scattering by a temporally switched lossy layer: Going beyond the Rozanov bound: Going beyond the Rozanov bound

-Based on these observations that are valid only when the time-variation is applied solely on the conductivity, we evaluate, using the reflected energy, the ratio between the \emph{absorbed energy} in the layer to the incident energy for both time-variant and invariant layers, and for different values of $T_{p}/T_0$.
+Next, we evaluate the ratio of the \emph{absorbed energy} in the layer to the incident energy for both time variant and invariant layers, and for different values of $T_{p}/T_0$.
+To that end, we make use of the reflected energy.
 The relation between the incident, reflected and absorbed energies are given by

+where $|v_{0}(f)|$ is the magnitude of the fourier transform of the signal ($|v_{0}(f)|=|\mbox{FT}\{V_{0}(t)\}|$), $E_{\rm inc}$, $E_{\rm ref}$ and $E_{\rm abs}$ denote the incident, reflected and absorbed energies, respectively.
+It should be noted that generally $E_{\rm ref}$ is composed of two contributions; (1) an early time ($t<t_{s}$) pulsed wave due to impedance mismatching at the layer's boundary and (2) a back reflected wave due to the switching of the TL parameters and the multiple wave bounces in the absorbing layer for $t>t_{s}$.